shreeshailaya/C-DAC-Notes/Data structure/Readme.md

 - A linked list is a linear data structure
 - Elements are connected using links (pointers)

-#### Disadventage of Array
+#### Disadventages of Array

 - Searching can be slow
 - Insertion and deletion are slow
 - fixed size
 - Possible memory wastage

-Because of this disadvantages of array linked list is come in picture
+Because of these disadvantages, linked lists are often preferred in such cases.

 #### Advantages of linked lists

 - Can grow in size as needed
 - No shifting required during insertion or deletion
 - Each element (node) stores data and a reference to the next node